Tutoring

 • Step 10: For the fourth sprite, you need to draw the main player.
 So, for that, again repeat steps 1, 2, and 3 and after repeating these steps, simply draw a box using the rectangle option and rename this sprite as ‘player’.

-create fourth sprite
+rename fourth sprite as ‘player’

 • Step 11: After drawing all the sprites, it’s time to make the variables of the game.
 So, first, switch to the ‘Code’ section, then go to the “Variables” block in the block palette, click on the ‘Make a Variable’ option, and create a variable named ‘distance’, ‘Angle’, ‘Speed’, and ‘Counter’.

-go to the 'Variables' block
+go to the “Variables” block

 • Step 12: After making the variables of the game, it’s time to make a list of the game.
 To make a list, go to the “Variables” block in the block palette, click on the ‘Make a List’ option, and create a variable named ‘Dists’.